UN-OCHA/rwint-api-doc/index.md

 <a name="methods"></a>
 ## Methods

-Methods are the way to get the data for an entity type.
+Methods are the way to get the data for an entity type or for specific content.

 They follow the same pattern: